 Windshield wiper fluid is blue, green or sometimes orange but in most cases it is blue.

-It looks and feels like water, because it is mainly water with a little ammonia added to help it enhance its cleaning ability with some coloring.
+It looks and feels like water because it is mainly water with a little ammonia added to help it enhance its cleaning ability with some colouring.

 Power steering fluid: